 Occur commonly in both cats and dogs, some pups can even be born with infestations.

-We recommend worming each 2 weeks until 5 months of age and then each month until 6 months of age, then every three months for life.
+We recommend worming every 2 weeks until 12 weeks of age and then each month until 6 months of age, then every three months for life.

 Please call in and we can provide you with the most effective medication at the right dose for your pet.

 Occurs mainly in dogs but very rarely in cats.
-We recommend a prevention program for dogs, as treatment once infection has occurred is a high risk procedure.
+We recommend a prevention program for dogs, as treatment high risk procedure once infestation has occured.

 There are a number of medications available, which are given monthly or yearly.
 We can discuss the suitability of each of these for your dog and help you choose the most suitable program for your situation.

-Now required by law for all dogs and cats born/changed owners since 1/7/2000.
-It involves the implantation by injection of a uniquely numbered chip between the shoulder blades.
+Required by law for all dogs and cats, it involves the implantation by injection of a uniquely numbered chip between the shoulder blades.